Office: 1.42, 13 Woodland Road

 - David Jones, ‘John Whitson (c.1557-1629): ‘the best type of merchant’?’
 (MPhil, 2006)

-Much of Evan's teaching is in the field of economic and social history - broadly defined.
+Much of my teaching is in the field of economic and social history - broadly defined.
 Engaging undergraduate students in ambitious research and public engagement projects is a particular concern, which Bristol's BA programme facilitates.
-Examples of publishable work completed by Evan's UG students can be found on his own Smugglers' City website, on the Department website and in refereed journals, such as Early Theatre.
-He also runs the Cabot Project - Schools Group, in which History students at Bristol supervise research projects conducted by local schoolchildren.
+Examples of publishable work completed by my UG students can be found on my Smugglers' City website, on the Department website and in refereed journals, such as Early Theatre.

 - Special Field: 'The Smugglers' City'